eartharchive/tierralibre.github.io/_posts/2016-08-22-chi-kung-chip.md

 - Front end with React
 - Drawing [Konva](http://konvajs.github.io/)

+From a technical point of view the backend uses WAMP messaging great for IoT, the client subscribes to topics and get messages pushed from the server via websockets.
+So is all realtime.

 To do:

 - Improve the UI
 - Improve the calculations
 - Users and record trainning data in sessions so it can be analyzed later.
 (Graphs etc ...)
-- Add connection to heartbit data.
+- Add connection to heartbeat data.
 (To measure heartbit during treainning together with posture)
 - Make it adapt to phones, tablets, desktop

 If you have any ideas on how to improve it or functionality that should be interesting, feel happy to comment.